Credit : Pixabay

 A usual story in a hospital emergency:

-A school teacher brought his six years old son who had a penetrating injury in the eye with a needle of a discarded syringe .
-They have gone to a relative’s home to attend a wedding.
+A school teacher brought his six years old son with penetrating injury in the eye by needle of a discarded syringe .
 The boy was playing with other children and got hold of a discarded syringe with sharp needle from somewhere.
 It’s no surprise to see people casually discarding the used syringes in household waste.
 While playing with it, he got himself injured .

 The child presented in emergency with infection in the eyeball (endophthalmitis) resulting from the penetration of that contaminated needle.
 With everything said and done, child went blind in that eye, for rest of his life.
 And it was irreversible.